-This toolkit is intended for use by the In Our Own Voice strategic partners and their staff to assist in advocacy, policy development and implementation and community engagement.
+This toolkit is intended to be used by the In Our Own Voice strategic partner staff to provide tips and suggestions to assist in advocacy, policy development and implementation and community engagement.
 It is intended to be used by persons with all levels of policy experience.